Purity Coffee Review: Healthy Organic Coffee Beans

 - You want more roast variety: Purity Coffee offers several roast levels, but they all fall around the middle of the roast spectrum to best preserve antioxidant levels in the coffee beans.
 If you prefer a very dark roast or a light roast, consider coffee beans from Lifeboost instead.
 Like Purity, they put health as a priority, and they offer a larger selection of blends and single origins at various roast levels.

 - You want more caffeine: If the only health benefit you’re looking for is a bit more energy to jumpstart your day, consider Death Wish Coffee Company.
 Promoted as the world’s strongest coffee, it uses a blend of Robusta and Arabica coffee beans to deliver double the caffeine.
-Just don’t expect the same quality of flavor you get from specialty coffee like Purity.
+Just don’t expect the same quality of flavour you get from specialty coffee like Purity.

 When I set out to write this Purity Coffee review, I was worried that Purity Coffee was a health product first and a coffee second.
 But I came away reassured.
-By sourcing specialty grade organic coffee, they have nicely balanced health benefits with delicious flavor.
+By sourcing specialty grade organic coffee, they have nicely balanced health benefits with delicious flavour.

 If you’re searching for an easy-drinking morning brew that might extend your life, Purity Coffee won’t disappoint.
 On the other hand, if you’re looking for a complex single-origin light roast or a bold and rich espresso roast, you may need to look elsewhere.